Meet Our Team

 Ying received her PhD in Endocrinology and Metabolism from Shanghai Jiao Tong University in China, studying the function of osteoglycin in the regulation of the hypothalamic-pituitary-adrenal (HPA) axis.
 She started her career in the Department of Endocrinology at Mount Sinai as a visiting scholar working on brain regulation of insulin sensitivity and bone turnover.
 She joined the Jabs laboratory in 2014 and is working on making induced pluripotent stem cells (iPSCs) to study disease pathogenesis.

 Arielle graduated McGill University in 2016 with a major concentration in Neuroscience and a minor in computer science.
 Her previous research experience focused on structural neuronal development, where she conducted single-cell electrophysiology to study the changes of D-serine in the synapse during key developmental periods.
 Her work was awarded the Brain@McGill award for Excellent Undergraduate Research.
 Arielle moved to New York in the summer of 2016 to begin the Masters of biomedical science program at Mount Sinai.
-As a current student in Dr. Jabs’ lab, her thesis is focused on uncovering the mechanisms underlying abnormal limb development in Roberts syndrome.
+In Dr. Jabs’ lab, her thesis focused on uncovering the mechanisms underlying abnormal limb development in Roberts syndrome.
+She received the 2018 Outstanding Research Innovation by a Student Award and the Best Masters Thesis Award at Mount Sinai.

 Yekaterina (Katya) Vaydylevich